File naming & formatting

 We’ve already discussed why plain text formats are needed for working with data, and it’s also important to understand that you need different tools to work with these formats.
 Word processors like Microsoft Word, LibreOffice Writer, and Google Docs will explicitly not work for this purpose – those tools are meant to optimize how documents appear to humans, not to computers.
 They add many hidden characters and generally are unsuitable for working with plain text files.
 The category of tool you’ll want to use for data is called a text editor.
 Text editors save only the text that you type – there is no hidden formatting or metadata.
 What you see in a text editor is what a computer will see when it tries to process that data.

-Two free, cross-platform editors that work well for handling plain text files are Visual Studio Code and Atom.
+A free, cross-platform editor that works well for handling plain text files is Visual Studio Code.
 For Windows users, Notepad++ is recommended.
 Mac or Unix users may find Komodo Edit, Kate or Gedit useful.
 Combined with pandoc, a Markdown file can be exported to PDF, HTML, a formatted Word document, LaTeX or other formats, so it is a great way to create machine-readable, easily searchable documents that can be repurposed in many ways.
 This Programming Historian tutorial spells out what to do.

 In Library Carpentry: The UNIX Shell lesson, we all see how the command line can be a powerful tool for working with text files.